 Earthworms migrate

 It may be surprising to think of earthworms as migrators, but some are!
-Like insects, they can’t regulate their body temperature and won’t survive freezing weather, so their strategy is to go south in the winter and north in mid-spring.
+They’re cold-blooded and can’t regulate their body temperature, so it’s their strategy to go south in the winter and north in mid-spring.
 That is if you think of south as “down” and north as “up.”
-They move below the frost line to avoid freezing and upward when the soil becomes warmer.
-Some species always stay close to the surface and, consequently, die in the winter.
-However, they leave eggs, encased in tiny cocoons to protect them from freezing and drying, that will hatch in the spring.
+They move below the frost line to avoid freezing and curl into a ball.
+When the soil becomes warmer, they move upward.
+But there are some species that always stay close to the surface and, consequently, die in the winter.
+In their case, they leave eggs, encased in tiny cocoons to protect them from freezing and drying, that will hatch in the spring.
 Watch earthworms hatch

 Nightcrawlers are the largest of the migrating earthworms.
 They’re relatively inactive in cold soil.
-If it warms to 50 to 60° F (10 to 15° C) in the winter, you might see them, but they move back down when temperatures fall again.
+If the soil warms to 50–60° F (10 to 15° C) in the winter, you might see them, but they move back down when temperatures fall again.
 All about earthworms • Attract earthworms to your yard

 Snails turn inward